obasagbenga10/DataAnalysisProjects/README.md

 1. **LoLa Cloud PCs**: This is a SAAS (Software as a Service) that provides cloud computers to users.
 It is a dotnet web application that helps manage users cloud computers.
 [LoLa Cloud PCs front page](https://www.lola-pc.com/) and [LoLa Cloud PCs web application](https://app.lola-pc.com/).

 2. **TheHRway**: This a an SAAS HRMS (Human Resource Management System) that is developed for SMEs to manage their employees.
 It is a PHP web application. [theHRway front site](https://www.thehrway.com) and [theHRway web application Demo Site](https://demo.thehrway.com).
 If you want to try out theHRway (Username =  Demo User  Password = theHRwayDemo1! ).

+3. **TheHRway Partner Site**: This is a web application platform that is used by theHRway Partners to manage their theHRway sites.
+The site is a C# .NET web application built on the MVC framework.
+[You can access it here.](https://partners.thehrway.com)

-3. **Rossendale Self Storage** (Storage Made Simple): A unit management system for a self storage in Rossendale, Lancashire.
+4. **Rossendale Self Storage** (Storage Made Simple): A unit management system for a self storage in Rossendale, Lancashire.
 It is a dotnet system developed with Blazor.

 ## Native Application Development Projects